Birds & Birding

 • Lights Out Connecticut is a growing community of residents, property owners, businesses, nonprofits, and officials in Connecticut working together to protect migratory birds by reducing artificial light during peak periods of bird migration.
 We educate and organize people to turn off or dim their nonessential lights during the weeks of April 1–May 31 and September 1–November 15.
 LOCT was launched as a non-profit project of the Connecticut Ornithological Association.
 It is now supported by Menunkatunk Audubon.

 • The Connecticut Bird Atlas will map all species found in the state during both nesting and non-nesting seasons.
 From 2018-2020, birdwatchers helped to document the distribution, abundance, and breeding activities of birds at sites throughout the entire state.
 The resulting data will be used to document changes since the last comprehensive survey of the state’s birds, which happened in the early 1980s; to inform the State Wildlife Action Plan; and to determine priority areas for bird conservation and land protection.
-COA is supporting this effort and encourages participation in this project.
+COA supported this effort and will provide an updated link when the results become available.